AiKell/SQL-Course-Project/README.md

     avg_yearly_salary DESC;
 ```

-Here's an overview of the most demanded skills for software engineers, based on the 10 highest palying job postings:
+Here's an overview of the most demanded skills for software engineers, based on the 10 highest-paying job postings:

 - **Python** and **Go** are leading with a high count of 5.